4. Planning and implementation

 Ensuring data protection

-Anonymisation means processing the personal data in a way that eliminates the possibility of individual persons being identified on its basis.
-For example, the data can be aggregated and opened at a more general level, or converted into a statistical format, which means that the data concerning an individual person is no longer in an identifiable format.
+Anonymisation means processing data in such a way that it becomes impossible to identify any individual persons directly or indirectly.
 Identification must be prevented irrevocably and ensuring that the controller or some other third party can no longer convert the data back into an identifiable format using the data in their possession.
+For example, identifiers can be deleted or generalised (aggregated) to a level where individuals can no longer be identified.
+Identifiers include names, addresses, phone numbers or personal identity codes.

 Pseudonymisation means processing the personal data in a way that eliminates the possibility of associating it with a certain person without additional information.
 Such additional information must be kept carefully separate from personal data.